 to listen to music, while a proprietary connection forces you to use special headphones that are often pricey and of dicey quality.

 Mobiles with memory card slots have the option of expanded memory to store photos, videos and music.
 Check to see the exact type of memory you'll need, as there are quite a few different options.

-  Bought without a plan, smartphones range in price from $99 to $1100.
+Bought without a plan, smartphones range in price from $99 to well over $1,000.